-In total, six tonsils comprise the pharyngeal lymphoid ring (Waldeyer’s tonsillar ring): The paired palatine tonsils (tonsils, located between the palatoglossal and palatopharyngeal arches), the tubal tonsil (eustachian tonsil, associated with the pharyngeal opening of the auditory tube), the unpaired lingual tonsils (lingual tonsils, located on the floor of the oropharyngeal passageway, at the root of the tongue) and the pharyngeal tonsils (adenoid tonsils, located in the roof and the posterior wall of the nasopharynx, also called polyps).
+In total, 6 tonsils comprise the pharyngeal lymphoid ring (Waldeyer’s tonsillar ring): the paired palatine tonsils (tonsils, located between the palatoglossal and palatopharyngeal arches), the tubal tonsil (eustachian tonsil, associated with the pharyngeal opening of the auditory tube), the unpaired lingual tonsils (lingual tonsils, located on the floor of the oropharyngeal passageway, at the root of the tongue) and the pharyngeal tonsils (adenoid tonsils, located in the roof and the posterior wall of the nasopharynx, also called polyps).

 Located at the entrance to the epi- and mesopharynx, their task is to act as filters for ingested or inhaled antigens and to render them harmless.

 The tonsils are accumulations of lymphoid tissue, located just beneath the mucosal epithelial lining of the respiratory and digestive systems.
 Accordingly, they form part of the mucosa-associated lymphoid tissue (MALT) and are referred to as lympho-epithelial organs.

 The lymphoid tissue is located just beneath the epithelium, assuring direct contact of lymphocytes with epithelial cells, facilitating protection against pathogens that may enter the body via the mucosa.